Maemol/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ![normalized confusion matrix](/img/normalized_confusion_matrix.png)

-We should probably use another metrics to find a better model, maybe using Recall instead of accuracy would be better to improve the True Positive rate.
+We should probably use other metrics to find a better model, maybe using Recall instead of accuracy would be better to improve the True Positive rate.